KunalParkhade/legend-of-python/README.md

 16. **Sorting Hat**: Create a program inspired by the Sorting Hat from Harry Potter, assigning students to Hogwarts houses based on their preferences.

+### Loops
+17. **Enter PIN**: Simulate a PIN entry system using loops and conditional statements.

+18. **Guess Number**: Implement a number guessing game using loops for repetition.

+19. **Detention**: Create a program to simulate detention check-ins using loops.

+20. **99 Bottles**: Write a program that prints the lyrics to the song "99 Bottles of Beer on the Wall" using loops.

+21. **Fizz Buzz**: Implement the FizzBuzz game using loops and conditional statements.

+### Lists
+22. **Grocery**: Manage a grocery list using Python lists and list operations.

+23. **To-Do**: Create a simple to-do list application using lists.

+24. **Inventory**: Manage inventory items using lists and list manipulation techniques.

+25. **Reading**: Simulate a reading list manager using lists in Python.

+26. **Mixtape**: Organize your favorite songs into a mixtape using Python lists.

+27. **Bucket List**: Keep track of your life goals and dreams using Python lists.

 ## How to Use:

 Each module is organized into separate directories within this repository.
 Navigate to the module you're interested in and explore the Python scripts provided.